-EEG Examples: Beta spindes and Low Voltage EEG
+EEG Examples: Beta spindles and Low Voltage EEG

 Family studies have shown that frontal and fronto-central beta spindles and excess beta exhibit an autosomal dominant mode of inheritance in healthy persons, but these patterns can also occur as a result of brain damage.
 Furthermore, the pattern of fronto-precentral beta has a lower frequency in Japanese (Vogel, 1970).
 A strong linkage between beta frequencies and GABA-A receptor genes has been reported, in line with the often-reported medication effects of benzodiazepines resulting in a ‘beta buzz’ (Porjesz et al., 2002).